jdanekrh/amqv7-workshop/demos/broker/README.md

 Follow the install instructions at https://developers.redhat.com/products/amq/hello-world and create and run an AMQ 7 Broker instance.

-Goto http://localhost:8161/hawtio/login and log in using the default user/pass you created when the AMQ7 instance was created.
+Goto http://localhost:8161/hawtio/login and log in using the default user/pass you created when the AMQ 7 instance was created.

 ### Using a Queue